 Spring is just around the corner and those mopey plants that bore the brunt of winter are gearing up for another year of beautiful blooms.
 Unfortunately, not all beautiful blooms are created equal.
 Some incredibly attractive plants can cause everything from headaches to death, leaving children six and under, and our pets, most vulnerable to these plants’ harmful effects.
 To shield both you, your children, and your pets from potential harm, we have compiled a list of some of these dangerous plants that could pop up in your very own backyard.

-Daffodils, jonquils (Narcissus spp.) – Often mistaken for onions before blooming, these cheerful yellow and white blossoms can be toxic if you eat enough of them.
+Daffodils, jonquils (Narcissus spp.) – Often mistaken for onions before blooming because of their bulbs, these cheerful yellow and white blossoms can be toxic if you eat enough of them.
 The yellow-trumpeted daffodil carries two toxic agents in its showy flowers, stems, leaves and bulb.
 The bulb, leaves and stems of the daffodil contain lycorine, which can be toxic to both you and your pets.
 Lycorine is a phenanthridine alkaloid found in many flowering plants, such as the amaryllis.
 All parts of the bulb are toxic to people and animals, but the toxicity level is low unless you eat a large amount.
 If you ingest lycorine, you may experience diarrhea, nausea, vomiting, abdominal pain, salivating, trembling, depression, convulsions and tremors.
-Lycorine is also poisonous to cats, dogs and horses.
+Lycorine is also especially poisonous to cats, dogs and horses.
 Symptoms are similar to humans but may also include low blood pressure and cardiac arrhythmias.